BlushyTears/SteamWand/README.md

 - **Keep ownership explicit:** Every stored value carries a generational `Atom` handle.
 - **Compose freely:** Storage is runtime-driven, **any C++ type works out of the box** - no macros needed.
 - **Stay flexible:** Worlds can be nested, moved, and accessed directly when you want maximum control.
-- **Respects the programmer** SteamWand aims to be an engine that lets the end-user do more, not less with infinite guardrails.
+- **Respects the programmer**: SteamWand aims to be an engine that lets the end-user do more, not less with infinite guardrails.
 ---

 ## Core Types